There is no need to suffer through a dental procedure or to avoid one out of fear or anxiety.

 Not everyone has a great impression of going to the dentist.
 Statistics indicate that as many as 50% of Americans fear going to the dentist, even for just a regular dental exam.

-Whether you have had a bad experience in your past, or you have heard awful stories from someone else, you need not fear your next dental procedure.
+Whether you have had a bad experience in your past, or you have heard awful stories from someone else, you do not need to fear your next dental procedure.

 Why are So Many Americans Afraid of the Dentist?